lagoshny/ngx-hateoas-client/README.md

 Both [Resource](#resource) and [EmbeddedResource](#embeddedresource) have some the same methods therefore they have common parent [BaseResource](#baseresource) class implements these methods.

 To work with resource collections uses [ResourceCollection](#resourcecollection) type its holds an array of the resources.
-When you have a paged resource collection result use an extension of [ResourceCollection](#resourcecollection) is [PagedResourceCollection](#pagedresourcecollection) that allows you to navigate by pages and perform custom page requests.
+When you have a paged collection of resources result use an extension of [ResourceCollection](#resourcecollection) is [PagedResourceCollection](#pagedresourcecollection) that allows you to navigate by pages and perform custom page requests.

 In some cases, the server-side can have an entity inheritance model how to work with entity subtypes, you can found [here](#subtypes-support).